An Efficient Algorithm for Elastic I-optimal Design of Generalized Linear Models: Algorithms for Finding Optimal Weights Given Design Points

 In this section, we will investigate how to assign optimal weights to support points that minimize $\EI(\xi,\vbeta,F_{\IMSE})$ when the design points are given.
-One popular method in the literature \cite{13yang} is to use the Newton-Raphson technique to find the optimal weights, which solves for the roots of the first-order partial derivatives of the criterion with respect to the weights.
+One popular method in the literature (\citeO{13yang}) is the Newton-Raphson technique to find the optimal weights, which calculates the roots of the first-order partial derivatives of the criterion with respect to the weights.
 There are certain possible drawbacks of such a Newton-Raphson based method: First, it may result in weights outside $[0,1]$ and thus further efforts are needed.
-Second, it requires the inverse of Hessian matrix, which could be (numerically) singular.
-Moreover, as noted in Yang et al. \cite{13yang}, there is no guarantee for such a method converging to the optimal weights.
+Second, it requires the inversion of Hessian matrix, which could be (numerically) singular.
+Moreover, as noted in \citeI{13yang}, there is no guarantee of convergence.
 The problems of Newton-Raphson method will be illustrated in the numerical examples in Section \ref{section:Example}.

-Specifically, we will derive a theorem on optimal weights given design points for $\Phi_p$-optimality \cite{kiefer1974general} in Section 3.1, and then take the mathematical structure of EI-optimality as a slight variation of $\Phi_p$-optimality.
+Specifically, we will derive a theorem on optimal weights given design points for $\Phi_p$-optimality (\citeO{kiefer1974general}) in Section 3.1, and then will take the mathematical structure of EI-optimality as a slight variation of $\Phi_1$-optimality.
 Guided by this theorem, we develop an efficient algorithm (\textbf{Algorithm 1}) to find the optimal weights given design points in Section 3.2.
 Note that \textbf{Algorithm 1} can be used for both $\Phi_p$-optimality and EI-optimality.
 Interestingly, this algorithm coincides with the well-known multiplicative algorithm, providing a good justification of applying multiplicative algorithm in our sequential algorithm in Section \ref{sec: Algorithm}.
-There are several key advantages of the multiplicative algorithm: simple to implement, ensuring feasible weights, guaranteed convergence, and no Hessian matrix inversion.
+There are several advantages of the multiplicative algorithm: simple to implement, ensuring feasible weights, guaranteed convergence, and no Hessian matrix inversion.